Dimer-projection contact and the clock shift of a unitary Fermi gas

 {\em Introduction.} Pair correlations play a central role in understanding strongly interacting quantum gases.
-In ultracold systems with large scattering lengths, universal contact relations link short-range correlations to a variety of physical properties, including thermodynamics, the high-momentum tail, spectral features, and the breaking of scale invariance \cite{Tan:2008a,Tan:2008b,Tan:2008c,Braaten:2008ez,Zhang:2009kq,Braaten:2012gh,Werner:2012um}.
-While these properties are well established in equilibrium, experiments have yet to realize proposals that connect the time-dependence of the contact parameter to equilibration of Fermi gases \cite{fujii2018hydrodynamics, nishida2019, enss2019bulk, hofmann2020, fujii2024} or quench dynamics of Fermi \cite{Son:2010bo} and Bose gases \cite{Natu:2013bi,Bohn:2015,PhysRevA.99.023623}.
-To probe local relaxation processes using contact correlators, the measurement time must be shorter than the characteristic collisional timescale.
-In degenerate Fermi gases, this timescale is on the order of the Fermi time $\tau_F = \hbar/E_F$, where $E_F$ is the Fermi energy \cite{enss2019bulk}; for typical ultracold gases, $\tau_F$ is on the order of microseconds.
+In ultracold systems with large scattering lengths, the contact parameter $C$ quantifies the strength of short-range pair correlations.
+Contact relations directly link $C$ to a variety of physical properties, including thermodynamics, the high-momentum tail, spectral features, and the breaking of scale invariance \cite{Tan:2008a,Tan:2008b,Tan:2008c,Braaten:2008ez,Zhang:2009kq,Braaten:2012gh,Werner:2012um}.
+While these properties are well established in equilibrium, experiments have yet to realize proposals that connect the time-dependence of $C$ to equilibration of Fermi gases \cite{fujii2018hydrodynamics, nishida2019, enss2019bulk, hofmann2020, fujii2024, Mazeliauskas2025} or quench dynamics of Fermi \cite{Son:2010bo,Cazalilla:2019} and Bose gases \cite{Natu:2013bi,Bohn:2015,PhysRevA.99.023623}.
+To probe local relaxation processes using contact correlators, the measurement time must be shorter than the characteristic collisional timescale, which for a unitary gas is on the order of the Fermi time, $\tau_F = \hbar/E_F$, where $E_F$ is the Fermi energy \cite{Makotyn2014,Cetina:2016,Eigen:2018,enss2019bulk,Cazalilla:2019,Vale:2021,Navon:2025a,Haibin:2025}.
+For typical ultracold-gas experiments, $\tau_F$ is on the order of microseconds.